flamingock/mongock/README-deprecation.md

 ## FAQ

 **Is Flamingock a drop-in replacement?**
-No. It’s a **new platform**, not a continuation.
+No. It’s a **new solution**, not a continuation.
 It **covers Mongock’s use cases** and adds much more.
 See the migration guide for steps.

 **Will my Mongock projects break?**
 No changes are planned.
 Existing versions run as-is.
 The risk is lack of new features/fixes beyond the support window.